awsdocs/amazon-s3-userguide/doc_source/s3-batch-replication-batch.md

 ## Batch Replication completion report<a name="batch-replication-completion-report"></a>

-When you create a Batch Replication job, you can request a CVS completion report\.
+When you create a Batch Replication job, you can request a CSV completion report\.
 This report shows objects, replication success or failure codes, outputs, and descriptions\.
 For more information about job tracking and completion reports see, [Completion reports](batch-ops-job-status.md#batch-ops-completion-report)\.

 For a list of Replication failure codes and descriptions see, [Amazon S3 replication failure reasons](replication-failure-codes.md)\.